bernardosulzbach/bernardosulzbach.github.io/mathematics/index.md

 ---
 layout: page
-title: Proofs
+title: Mathematics
+tags: [sidebar]
 ---

-# Prime numbers
+## Significant figures

+### Definition
+The significant figures of a number are those digits that carry meaning contributing to its precision.
+This includes all digits except all leading zeros and trailing zeros when they are used to indicate the scale of the number.

+## Calculations
+The result of addition and subtraction should have as many decimal places as the term with less decimal places.

+The result of multiplication and division should have as many significant figures as the least precise term.

+## Rounding
+If the first non-significant figure is a 5 not followed by any other digits or followed only by zeros, rounding requires a tie-breaking rule.

+**Round half up** is the default rounding method used in many disciplines if the tie-breaking rule is not specified. **Round half to even** rounds to the nearest even number.

+## Set Theory

+### Power Set
+The power set `P(S)` is the set of all subsets of `S`, including the empty set and the set `S` itself.

+It has `2^n` elements where `n` is the number of elements in `S`.

+## Proofs

-## If n² is divisible by a prime p, then n is divisible by p
+### If n² is divisible by a prime p, then n is divisible by p

-### Specific proof for a prime
+#### Proof for a specific prime

 Before proving the generalized version for all primes, I am going to prove that this is valid for a small prime.
 In this case, I've chosen 3.
 The easiest way I